Kellyanne Conway Tells CNN That She Is a Victim of Sexual Assault

 “I feel very empathetic, frankly, for victims of sexual assault and sexual harassment and rape,” she told host Jake Tapper, before clearing her throat.
 “I’m a victim of sexual assault.”

-“I don’t expect to Judge Kavanaugh or Jake Tapper or Jeff Flake or anybody to be held responsible for that,” she continued.
+“I don’t expect Judge Kavanaugh or Jake Tapper or Jeff Flake or anybody to be held responsible for that,” she continued.
 “You have to be responsible for your own conduct.”

 Tapper told Conway he was “deeply, personally very sorry” for what she had gone through, acknowledging she rarely brought up her personal life, but did not shy away from saying that her boss, President Donald Trump, has been accused of sexual misconduct by more than a dozen women.